 Richard P.F.
 Holt

 Author and Editor

 Richard P.F.
 Holt is an award-winning writer.
 He has authored, co-authored and edited a number of books, two of which were named a Choice Outstanding Academic BookTitle.
 Presently, he is writing a book on the development of modern conservatism and liberalism in the United States after World War II for Yale University Press.
-He has published over sixty articles in different journals along with serving on a number of editorial boards.
+He has published over sixty articles and book reviews in different journals along with serving on a number of editorial boards.
 He grew up in Monterey, California, and did his undergraduate work at Occidental College in philosophy and classics and graduate work at University of Utah and University of California at Berkeley in economics.
 He is an avid hiker, enjoys cricket, opera, gardening, dry fly fishing in the Pacific Northwest, and P.G.
 Wodehouse.

+Richard P.F.
+Holt